-Registration as a Volleyball Canada referee is open to those who have been certified as a Level 3 (Regional), Level 4 (National), or Level 5 (International) referee.
+Registration as a Volleyball Canada referee is open to those who have been certified as a Level 1 (Local), Level 2 (Provincial), Level 3 (Regional), Level 4 (National), or Level 5 (International) referee.
 Only those individuals who pay their current Volleyball Canada referee registration fee or are life members will be given registration as a Volleyball Canada referee.

-2.9.2 Registration Fees - Indoor and Beach
+2.9.2 Program Fees - Indoor and Beach

-Annual registration Fees for Volleyball Canada Indoor referees are as follows:
+Annual program Fees for Volleyball Canada Indoor referees are as follows: